bakugod/Rettsu-Purei-Pinpon/README.md

 # Ping Pong
-Ping pong impl with rust and amethyst
+Ping pong game with rust and amethyst